COVID-19 vaccination update

 - Find out which group you are in using this diagram

 The large size of Group 3 means that not everyone in Group 3 will be offered the vaccine at the same time, or at the same time as people you know.
-We ask people to be patient – everyone in our region over the age of 16 will be offered a free vaccine.
+We ask people to be patient.

 For more information about the vaccine, go to the main information page on this website.

 The 2021 flu vaccine is also currently available for free from your GP, medical centre nurse, Māori health provider and participating pharmacies for: